Healthdirect Free Australian health advice you can count on.

 How are staph infections treated?

-Due to MRSA, doctors have become more cautious about prescribing antibiotics.
-Only use antibiotics when you really need them to help reduce the risk of bacteria becoming resistant.
+You should only use antibiotics when you really need them.
+This can help to reduce the risk of bacteria becoming resistant.

 Can staph infections be prevented?